matrix-io/matrix-documentation/docs/Alexa/MatrixCreator.md

 8. (Optional) WiFi Wireless Adapter for Pi 2 ([Buy on Amazon](http://www.amazon.com/CanaKit-Raspberry-Wireless-Adapter-Dongle/dp/B00GFAN498/)).
    **Note:** Pi 3 has built-in WiFi.

-For extra credit, enable [remote(SSH)][1] into your device, eliminating the need for a monitor, keyboard and mouse - and how to tail logs for troubleshooting.
+For extra credit, enable [remote(SSH)][1] into your device, eliminating the need for a monitor, keyboard and mouse - and learn how to tail logs for troubleshooting.

 ---

 ## Let's get started
-The original Alexa on a Pi project required manual download of libraries/dependencies and updating a series of configuration files that were prone to human error.
-To make the process faster and easier, we’ve included an install script with the project that will take care of all the heavy lifting.
-Not only does this reduce setup time to less than an hour on a Raspberry Pi 3, it only requires developers to adjust three variables in a single install script -
+The original Alexa on a Pi project required manual download of libraries/dependencies and updating configuration files, which is prone to human error.
+To make the process faster and easier, we've included an install script with the project that will take care of all the heavy lifting.
+Not only does this reduce setup time to less than an hour on a Raspberry Pi 3, it only requires developers to adjust three variables in a single install script.

 ### Step 1: Setting up your Pi
 Configure your RaspberryPi like a original Alexa documentation, for this please completing steps: **1,2,3,4,5 and 6** from original documentation: [Raspberry Pi][2]